adamxmiranda/PIK3CA/README.md

 This repo contains my code for functional genomic analysis of my multi-lineage *PIK3CA* isogenic cell line model.

+## For analyses specifically included in the publication: ID# *pending* please the the folder titled Publication

+## The rest of this repo contains code from the project at large.
+Some of which is not included in the final analyses for the paper

 ## Cell Line Model

 For this inquiry, we make use of a multi-lineage isogenic cell line model.
 In this model, we have cell lines of three different breast cell lineages representing each of the three different PIK3CA genotypes of interest(WT, E545K, H1047R).
 A breakdown of the lineages and genotypes used in our study can be found in the table below: